ncatlab/nlab-content/pages/2880.md

 with or even without summation sign.
 Surely in either case we need to remember that we do not have a factorization but we do have a sum of possibly more than one entry.
 One can formalize in fact which manipulations are allowed with such a reduced notation.

-It gets more useful, when we take into account coassociativity to justify extending the notation to write
+It becomes more useful when we take into account coassociativity to justify extending the notation to write

 $$ \array{\sum c_{(1)}\otimes c_{(2)} \otimes c_{(3)} := \sum c_{(1)(1)}\otimes c_{(1)(2)}\otimes c_{(2)} \\
 = \sum c_{(1)}\otimes c_{(2)(1)}\otimes c_{(2)(2)}.}$$